-JVS helps adults with a variety of disabilities achieve long-term success and fulfillment in work and life by helping them become independent and more integrated into their community.
+JVS Human Services helps adults with a variety of disabilities achieve long-term success and fulfillment in work and life by helping them become independent and more integrated into their communities.

 Individuals are offered the option to work or volunteer in their community under the supervision of JVS staff.
-For more information, contact Lillie Sorrell at email@example.com or (248) 233-4234.
+For more information, contact Ted Goewe (Oakland County) at firstname.lastname@example.org or (248) 233-4334; or Vince Morency (Wayne County) at email@example.com or (313) 446-8023.

 - Skill Building – Individuals build their skills and become more integrated into the community through meaningful volunteer work at local non-profits.
 These activities also help individuals refine their work skills if employment is desired.